Current as of August 2020 | Download print version (in PDF)

 While Philippine law is silent on the ability of foreign entities or individuals to control NPOs, it is advisable that foreign entities contemplating such “controlling” structures seek consultation with the Philippine SEC prior to corporate registration, in order to be advised as to the proper registration requirements (i.e., documentary requirements and capitalization, if applicable as a foreign investor) specific to their circumstances and intended operations in the country.

 A complication arises with regard to non-stock, nonprofit educational institutions.
 Under the Constitution, all revenues and assets of such entities used actually, directly, and exclusively for educational purposes shall be exempt from taxes and duties (Philippine Constitution 1987 Article XIV Section 4).
 Privately-owned educational institutions are allotted similar exemptions, though limited by restrictions on dividends and reinvestment.
-Notwithstanding the constitutional provision, however, Section 30(f) of the Tax Reform Act of 1997 imposes taxes on the income of non-stock educational institutions derived from any of their properties (real or personal) or their economic activities.
+Notwithstanding the constitutional provision, however, Section 30(f) of the Tax Code imposes taxes on the income of non-stock educational institutions derived from any of their properties (real or personal) or their economic activities.
 The constitutional dilemma created by this provision has yet to be resolved, and the provision in the tax code is still enforced by the Bureau of Internal Revenue.

 The term “unrelated trade, business, or other activity” means any trade, business, or other activity, the conduct of which is not substantially related to the exercise or performance by such educational institution or hospital of its primary purpose or function.